xibosignage/xibo-manual/source/en/install_cms.md

 ### Start/Stop/Down

-Pass start/stop or down (destroy completely) into launcher to take the corresponding action
+Pass start/stop or down (destroy completely) into docker-compose to take the corresponding action

 ```
 docker-compose XXX